RuntimeTools/appmetrics-elk/README.md

 The Node Application Metrics to ELK Connector is licensed using an Apache v2.0 License.

 ### Version
-The current version is 1.0.1
+The current version is 1.0.2

+1.0.2 Support for new monitoring data
 1.0.1 Support for configurable indexes and addition of applicationName field
 1.0.0 Initial release